cnbbooks/lfe-sicp/ch1/evaluating-combinations.md

 ### Evaluating Combinations

 One of our goals in this chapter is to isolate issues about thinking procedurally.
-As a case in point, let us consider that, in evaluating combinations, the interpreter is itself following a procedure.
+As a case in point, let us consider that, in evaluating combinations, the interpreter is itself following a function.

 * To evaluate a combination, do the following:
     1. Evaluate the subexpressions of the combination.
-    1. Apply the procedure that is the value of the leftmost subexpression (the operator) to the arguments that are the values of the other subexpressions (the operands).
+    1. Apply the function that is the value of the leftmost subexpression (the operator) to the arguments that are the values of the other subexpressions (the operands).

 Even this simple rule illustrates some important points about processes in general.
 First, observe that the first step dictates that in order to accomplish the evaluation process for a combination we must first perform the evaluation process on each element of the combination.
 Thus, the evaluation rule is recursive in nature; that is, it includes, as one of its steps, the need to invoke the rule itself.[^1]